-6.33 Paragraphs 99-101 of the NPPF set out what a Local Green Space is and the criteria that it must meet.
+6.32 Paragraphs 99-101 of the NPPF set out what a Local Green Space is and the criteria that it must meet.
 It states

-99. The designation of land as Local Green Space through local and neighbourhood plans allows communities to identify and protect green areas of particular importance to them.
+- 99. The designation of land as Local Green Space through local and neighbourhood plans allows communities to identify and protect green areas of particular importance to them.
 Designating land as Local Green Space should be consistent with the local planning of sustainable development and complement investment in sufficient homes, jobs and other essential services.
-Local Green Spaces should only be designated when a plan is prepared or updated, and be capable of enduring beyond the end of the plan period.

-100. The Local Green Space designation should only be used where the green space is:

-a) in reasonably close proximity to the community it serves;

-b) demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and c) local in character and is not an extensive tract of land.

-101. Policies for managing development within a Local Green Space should be consistent with those for Green Belts.
+Local Green Spaces should only be designated when a plan is prepared or updated, and be capable of enduring beyond the end of the plan period. - 100.
+The Local Green Space designation should only be used where the green space is: - a) in reasonably close proximity to the community it serves; - b) demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and c) local in character and is not an extensive tract of land. - 101.
+Policies for managing development within a Local Green Space should be consistent with those for Green Belts. - 6.33 The work undertaken on reviewing potential sites for designation as Local Green Spaces is set out in full in the Seaford Neighbourhood Plan Local Green Spaces Report.